 The complimentary nights have been doubled from one night to two, making it twice as nice for the guy or gal looking to stay somewhere in comfort free of charge.

-It’s pretty much all Ritz-Carlton locations aside from the Ritz-Carlton Reserve locations, which total six.
+That’s pretty much all Ritz-Carlton locations aside from Ritz-Carlton Reserve locations, which total just six.

 For example, the Ritz-Carlton, Half Moon Bay costs $765 per night during summer months on a weekend.